 Warden of Old

-Warden of Old is the only pure economy minion that Nagas have and it does have it’s uses in mid-game phase.
+Warden of Old is the only pure economy minion that Nagas have, and it does have its uses in the id-game phase.
 Basically, if you have space and you are in mid-game, you should get it and use it for several turns until you pay him off and then just sell it.
 In that way, he can provide a nice tempo boost.

 Tavern Tier 4 Naga Minions